 So where does the author actually stand?
-Do you think he secretly admires Bryon?|
+Does he secretly admire Bryon?

 I pray not.
 Bryon represents many of the worst male proclivities.

 And why does the author describe himself as a servant of Aphrodite?
-Is there something transgender going on here?|

-|Shu:||Perhaps, but what of it?
-I prefer to think the author is simply experimenting with gender, which is essentially but one of many identity filters.
+Perhaps he is simply experimenting with gender, which is essentially but one of many identity filters.